OWASP/java-html-sanitizer/README.md

 String safeHTML = policy.sanitize(untrustedHTML);
 ```

-Please note that the the elements "a", "font", "img", "input" and "span" need to be explicitly whitelisted using the allowWithoutAttributes() method if you want them to be allowed through the filter when these elements do not include any attributes.
+Please note that the elements "a", "font", "img", "input" and "span" need to be explicitly whitelisted using the `allowWithoutAttributes()` method if you want them to be allowed through the filter when these elements do not include any attributes.
 ----

 Subscribe to the